Ianodad/Weather-Dashboard/README.md

 ## Testing

-Explain how to run the tests and view the results.
+Explain how to run npthe tests and view the results.

 ```sh
 npm test